Los Angeles International Airport

 Market Share

-The most valuable Los Angeles International Airport export, Computer chips, has increased 19.81 percent YTD
+The most valuable Los Angeles International Airport export, Civilian aircraft, parts, has decreased 4.5 percent YTD

 Top Exports